 In the doc "Who is Harry Nilsson and Why Is Everyone Talking About Him?", 1970s superstar producer Richard Perry bemoaned that he never got to produce more than one album with Harry Nilsson.
 1971’s "Nilsson Schmilsson" turned out to be Harry’s most successful, in fact.
 Had Nilsson not let his demons take hold of him shortly thereafter, Perry argued, he would have been up there right alongside Elton John or James Taylor.

-Yet, despite its highlights (including the magnificent "Gotta Get Up" which perfectly anchored Natasha Lyonne’s "Russian Doll"), "Nilsson Schmilsson" seems a bit tamed after the variety of pop music Nilsson created in the four years prior.
+Yet, despite its highlights (including the magnificent "Gotta Get Up" which provided the perfect "guttural punch" Natasha Lyonne’s "Russian Doll"), "Nilsson Schmilsson" seems a bit tamed after the variety of pop music Nilsson created in the four years prior.
 If it was a peak, it was also a plateau.

 Nilsson's talents were quirkier than could be easily contained within the top 40 format, even though his songs could be pop music at its most sublime, as is nicely pointed out in Alyn Shipton's biography of the singer-songwriter, "Nilsson: The Life of a Singer-Songwriter."

 Right up until the release of "Nilsson Schmilsson," Nilsson was a prodigious singer and songwriter, both in terms of quality and sheer output, all the more surprising given how he had pretty much just backed into a career in entertainment.
 When he signed his first publishing deal to write pop songs for $5 a week, he already had a career managing computers for the Security First National Bank.

 Nilsson grifted his way into that job.
 Up until then, he had bounced between the west coast and New York, where he had grown up, poor, in Bedford–Stuyvesant Brooklyn, along with three generations of his family sharing six rooms in a third floor apartment above a sewing machine shop.